webovac/core/readme.md

     use LinkableTrait;

     /**
-     * Specify a custom identifying column, unless you want to use primary key,
+     * Specify a custom identifying columns, unless you want to use just primary key,
      * which is used in LinkableTrait::getParameters by default */
     public function getParameters(): array